bcgov/gwells/registries/README.md

 \i data-load-static-codes.sql
 ```

-Please note that the [populate-registries-from-xform.sql](../gwells/database/scripts/registries/populate-registries-from-xform.sql) is *not* automatically called as part of any deployment.
+Please note that the [populate-registries-from-xform.sql](../database/scripts/registries/populate-registries-from-xform.sql) is *not* automatically called as part of any deployment.
 Instead, it is meant to be run locally from the developer's workstation, and that workstation must have the files:
 - Registration Action Tracking_Driller.sanitized.csv
 - Registry.sanitized.csv
 - well_drillers_reg.sanitized.csv

 We do not wish these files up on github, so please email the Architect Owner (gary.t.wong@gov.bc.ca) if you require them.
 Alternatively, request the .json export of the data, using them as fixtures.

-Please note that there is a dependency on the ProvinceState model of gwells, so any exports of registries will need this as well, such as:
+Please note that there is a dependency on the ProvinceState model of gwells, so any exports of registries will need this as well, for example:
 ```
 python manage.py dumpdata registries gwells.ProvinceState
 ```